hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Ideas for June.None.md

 **In Summary:**

-This document is a crucial step in the planning process, but needs more concrete details to become a fully developed actionable strategy.
+This document is a crucial step in the planning process, but needs more concrete details to become a fully developed actionable Startegy.